Native language preservation

 wore their hair long, and women also wore long bangs.

-The Havasupais wore tribal tattoo designs and also painted their
+The Havasupais wore traditional tattoos and also painted their

 faces and bodies for special occasions.